-- 270 $35 \,\mathrm{m\,s^{-1}}$.
+lar to the one included in the conceptual model of Bjerknes and Solberg (1921).
+Both at 03:00 and at 05:00 UTC, lowlevel ageostrophic winds upstream of the Scandes exceed 35 m s^{-1} .
 Throughout the shown evolution, wavy patterns in the ageostrophic wind component indicate IGW activity over the leeward slopes of the Scandes (Fig. 11).
-Consistent with this interpretation, these wavy patterns are even more pronounced in the stratosphere and there exceed amplitudes of 20K in θ_e . - In the same region, isentropes are pulled down to follow the orographic slope over varying fractions of the troposphere (Fig. 11a-d).
-These simulated downdrafts are consistent with the appearing cloud-free area observed in the satellite imagery after the 275 passing of the cold front (Fig. 5).
-Despite these downslope winds, neither the warm nor the cold sector affect the lowest level temperatures in the lee of the Scandes.
-This is particularly evident at 07 UTC, when the warm sector is located in the region between 800km and 1000km along the section in the Ocean simulation (Fig. 10c).
-In the same region, there is a pronounced cold anomaly below crest height in Figure 11c, showing that the orographically lifted warm sector hardly descends in the lee 280 of the Scandes.
-This result confirms our previous interpretation of the orographic impact on the warm sector as an orographic - occlusion.
+Consistent with this interpretation, these wavy patterns are even more pronounced in the stratosphere and exceed amplitudes of 20 K in θ_e there.

+In the same region, isentropes are pulled down to follow the orographic slope over varying fractions of the troposphere (Fig. 11a-d).
+These simulated downdrafts are consistent with the appearing cloud-free area observed in the satellite imagery after the passing of the cold front (Fig. 5).
+Despite these downslope winds, neither the warm nor the cold sector affects the lowest-level temperatures in the lee of the Scandes.
+This is particularly evident at 07:00 UTC, when the warm sector is located in the region between 800 and 1000 km along the section in the Ocean simulation (Fig. 10c).
+In the same region, there is a pronounced cold anomaly below crest height in Fig. 11c, showing that the orographically lifted warm sector hardly descends in the lee of the Scandes.
+This result confirms our previous interpretation of the orographic impact on the warm sector as an orographic occlusion.